NixOS/nixos-search/flake-info/README.md

 nixpkgs currently have to be imported in a different way.
 This is what the `nixpkgs` subcommand exists for.

-It takes any valid git reference to the upstream [`nixos/nixpkgs`](https://github.com/iixos/nixpkgs/) repo as an argument and produces a complete output.
+It takes any valid git reference to the upstream [`nixos/nixpkgs`](https://github.com/nixos/nixpkgs/) repo as an argument and produces a complete output.

 **This operation may take a short while and produces lots of output**

 #### Example

 ```
-$ flake-info nixpkgs nixos-21.05
+$ flake-info nixpkgs unstable
 ```

 ### group